List of Rugrats episodes: Season 6 (1999–2001)

+Dil gets a booster shot and is crying nonstop, which takes the attention away from the babies, so they copy off Angelica's technique of pretending to be sick or hurt.
+The babies want to be famous, so they start a rock band.

 Season 7 (2001)

 During season 7, Rugrats made a change with a different format that consisted of three segments per episode.
 Additionally, all half-hour stories from this point on had two ad breaks instead of one.